ApostolosTsimogiannis/DS.2/Manual/README.md

 Clean all 3D printed parts of any nylon powder residue on the surface and especially in the damper seat.<br>
 Make sure all M3 bolts can pass through the main head block.<br>

-Per grip you will need:<br>
+You will need:<br>
 6x M3x25<br>
 6x M3 lock nuts<br>

-Assemble the main head block withe the dampers and the spindle first.<br>
+Assemble the main head block with the dampers and the spindle first.<br>
-The M3 bolts will pass through by lightly threading them (they will cut a thread into the damper).

 <img width="1151" height="460" alt="image" src="https://github.com/user-attachments/assets/c704469a-bc54-41c4-b143-d0126890dedb" />